openordu/ordu-blog/letter-mission.md

 We will practice the same core familial religion in every Celtic language that we have septs in.
-It will not be considered a pan-Celtic religion but a core-Celtic religion wide-sweeping variations among cultural subgroups, and more localized variations in every house-hold.
+It will not be considered a pan-Celtic religion but a core-Celtic religion with wide-sweeping variations among cultural subgroups, and more localized variations in every house-hold.

-## Ancestors
+### Ancestors

-Using the term Déisi invokes the third century groups as well as the twelth century ones as our ancestors.
-We can claim descendency from *Dyeus who tills with this weapon, we see that god in Sucellos, Taranis, and Dago Deiwos(the Dagda).
-He is our first ancestor, our Béan Sí is the local land goddess in Clare Anand/Anu in Cailleach form resides in Cahercalla(fort of the Hag).
-The Déisi are expected to pilgrimage to this fort at least once in their lives.
+Using the term Déisi invokes the third century groups as well as the twelfth century ones as our ancestors.
+We can claim descendancy from *Dyeus who tills with this weapon, we see that god in Sucellos, Taranis, and as Dago Deiwos(the Dagda).
+He is our first ancestor, our Béan Sí is the local land goddess in Clare named Anand/Anu in Cailleach form resides in Cahercalla(fort of the Hag).

-Our tuatha or pobal will be group of any individuals from any backgroun who share an affinity with things Celtic.
-We will research the animist sense of personhood and community and don those for ourselves opting to re-indigenize ourselves.
-Not making us native to where we are as a diaspora, but rather returning to the view that we belong to the land, that she is our mother.
+ The Déisi are expected to pilgrimage to this fort near Magh Adhair at least once in their lives.
+You can do a [Virtual Pilgrimage](https://voicesfromthedawn.com/magh-adhair/) now.

 Additionally we also have a foster Béan Sí who is the land goddess upon which we now dwell.